Pondidum/pondidum.github.io/_posts/2015-09-05-running-microservices-in-docker-with-mono.md

 ---
 layout: post
 title: Running microservices in Docker with Mono
-tags: design code microservices docker mono
+tags: design microservices docker mono
 ---

 Getting a service running under [Docker][docker] is fairly straight forward once you have all the working parts together.
 I have an app written (following [my guide][blog-serviceconsole] on service and console in one), which uses Owin to serve a web page as a demo: